ManyiLi12345/GRAINS/README.md

 ```
 run ./4-training/train.py
 ```
 It loads the training set from `./0-data/4-pydata`.
 The trained model will be saved in `./0-data/models/`.
-You can download the pre-trained model [here](xxxx).

 ### Inference
 ```